eosphere/eos-voter/deployment.md

 sudo mkdir eos-voter
 ```

-Change the ownership of the bitcoinhex directory.
+Change the ownership of the eos-voter directory.
 The deployment user owns it
 but the www-data user will be able to read it.
 ```
 sudo chown deployment:www-data eos-voter